Window Bird Feeders Give You Closer Views of Birds

 Kettle Moraine Window-Mount Suet Feeder

 This is a simple and effective window feeder at an affordable price.
-So far in our testing, this window bird feeder has attracted black-capped chickadees, northern cardinals, house finches and American goldfinches.
-The clear plastic material gives you (and your pets!) a front row seat to view your feathered friends.
+This feeder may attract black-capped chickadees, northern cardinals, house finches and American goldfinches.
+The suction cups hold a strong seal and the feeder is easy to take down and clean.
+The clear acrylic material gives you (and your pets!) a front row seat to view your favorite feathered friends.
+Try filling it with sunflower seeds, mealworms, suet nuggets and more!

 Discover the 10 types of bird feeders you need in your backyard.